-And so, Saul, a Greek name, changed his name back to his Jewish name (Paul) and began a ministry to the Gentiles (Romans 11:13) that forever changed the world.
+And so, Saul, his Hebrew name, changed his name to his Roman name, Paul, and began a ministry to the Gentiles (Romans 11:13) that forever changed the world.

 3 Reasons for Paul’s Blindness

 Jesus could have used any method to get Paul’s attention, but He chose blindness.
 The Bible doesn’t specifically explain, but we can reasonably assume three reasons why Jesus handled it this way.

 With Paul being a very prideful and self-righteous man, it was necessary for Jesus to assert His authority and power.
-Paul needed to experience it first-hand if he was going to be successful in his ministry.
+Paul needed a first-hand experience if he was going to be successful in his ministry.

 Jesus called him “a chosen vessel of Mine to bear My name before Gentiles, kings, and the children of Israel (Acts 9:15).”
 Paul was specially chosen to spread the Gospel news, which he did very well.
 But before he could get started, he was going to need God’s power on his side and understand the magnitude of it.